-The aura of distinctive culture and traditions can be found in the western states of India which have had a deep down resonance with rich traditions of an ancient culture though modified with various foreign influences and ravages of time.
-The music as well as dance of this region is pregnant with a continuum of various influences.
-The states lying in the western part of the country boasts of innumerable dance forms which have an admixture of the expressions of folk and tribal forms.
+The music as well as dance of this region is loaded with a field of various influences.
+The states lying in the western part of the country boasts of innumerable dance forms which have a mixture of the expressions of folk and tribal dance forms.
 Each dance form has a specialty of its particular region.
-Furthermore, the dance forms of the western region are exuberant and colourful.
-The states of Rajasthan
+Furthermore, the dance forms of the western region are lively and colourful.

-Among the vibrant West Indian Dances, Dandiya is one of the mesmerizing folk dances of Gujarat which has earned recognition all over the country as well as abroad for its rhythmic tunes and captivating movements.
-The dance is known for its exhilarating flow of colours and brightness whereas the enriching illustration of the dance crowns it as one of the renowned social dances of India.
-Dandiya is the dance which is performed to mark the occasion of Navratri.
-It is performed with sticks that represent the sword of Durga
+Dandiya Dance: Among the vibrant West Indian Dances, ‘Dandiya’ is one of the mesmerizing folk dances of Gujarat which has earned recognition from all over the country as well as abroad for its rhythmic tunes and captivating movements.
+The dance is known for its exciting flow of colours and brightness whereas the enriching illustration of the dance crowns it as one of the renowned dances of India.